-During the jury process, the music faculty will evaluate the music major's progress on his/her primary instrument and assign a performance level based on specific criteria described in the Performance Level Rubric (available from the student's instructor) for each instrument or voice.
-The first performance level (L1) and subsequent performance levels are obtained only after the criteria have been met/demonstrated in the jury.
-There are five performance levels (L1-L5) for undergraduates.
-Level 0 (L0) will be assigned to students who fail to meet the criteria for the first level.
-Satisfactory and exemplary progress may result in the performance level being raised.
-Unsatisfactory progress may result in the performance level remaining the same.
+During the jury process, the music faculty will evaluate the music major's progress on his/her primary instrument and assign a Performance Level based on specific criteria described in the Performance Level Rubric (available from the student's instructor) for each instrument or voice.
+The first Performance Level (L1) and subsequent performance levels are obtained only after the criteria have been met/demonstrated in the jury.
+There are five Performance Levels (L1-L5) for undergraduates.
+Performance Level 0 (L0) will be assigned to students who fail to meet the criteria for the first level.
+Satisfactory and exemplary progress may result in the Performance Level remaining the same as the previous semester.